awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_cypress_43.md

 1. Interacting with the application running on your board across a serial connection, for monitoring and debugging purposes\.

-## Setting Up Your Development Environment<a name="cypress-setup-env"></a>
+## Setting Up Your Development Environment<a name="cypress43-setup-env"></a>

-### Download and Install the WICED Studio SDK<a name="install-wiced-studio"></a>
+### Download and Install the WICED Studio SDK<a name="cypress43-install-wiced-studio"></a>

 In this Getting Started guide, you use the Cypress WICED Studio SDK to program your board with the Amazon FreeRTOS demo\.
 Visit the [WICED Software](https://www.cypress.com/products/wiced-software) website to download the WICED Studio SDK from Cypress\.
 You must register for a free Cypress account to download the software\.
 The WICED Studio SDK is compatible with Windows, macOS, and Linux operating systems\.

 **Note**
 Some operating systems require additional installation steps\.
 Make sure that you read and follow all installation instructions for the operating system and version of WICED Studio that you are installing\.

-### Set Environment Variables<a name="cypress-environment"></a>
+### Set Environment Variables<a name="cypress43-environment"></a>

 Before you use WICED Studio to program your board, you must create an environment variable for the WICED Studio SDK installation directory\.
 If WICED Studio is running while you create your variables, you need to restart the application after you set your variables\.

 **Note**
-The WICED Studio installer creates two separate folders named `WICED-Studio-6.2` on your machine\.
-When you define the `WICED_STUDIO_SDK_PATH` environment variable, be sure to specify the full installation path of the WICED Studio SDK, and not the installation path of the WICED Studio UI\.
-In Windows and macOS, the `WICED-Studio-6.2` folder for the SDK is created in the `Documents` folder by default\.
+The WICED Studio installer creates two separate folders named `WICED-Studio-m.n` on your machine where `m` and `n` are the major and minor version numbers respectively\.
+This document assumes a folder name of `WICED-Studio-6.2` but be sure to use the correct name for the version that you install\.
+When you define the `WICED_STUDIO_SDK_PATH` environment variable, be sure to specify the full installation path of the WICED Studio SDK, and not the installation path of the WICED Studio IDE\.
+In Windows and macOS, the `WICED-Studio-m.n` folder for the SDK is created in the `Documents` folder by default\.

 **To create the environment variable on Windows**